17. Observability

 Explanation: Together, these provide a complete picture of a system's health.
 Metrics tell you that there is a problem (e.g., p99 latency has spiked).
 Traces tell you where the problem is (e.g., in the database call of the auth service).
 Logs give you the detailed, low-level context of what happened at that specific point.
 OpenTelemetry is the emerging standard for instrumenting code to generate all three signals.

-Question: How do you implement structured logs with correlation IDs?
+Q2 How do you implement structured logs with correlation IDs?

 Answer: Attach a request ID to log records via contextvars or middleware and log as JSON for easy correlation across services.

-Explanation: Include key fields like trace_id
+Explanation: Include key fields like trace_id, span_id, user_id.

 import logging, json, contextvars